Connect with us

 The sewage of the facility is also treated in an advanced aeration system and recycled for watering the compound.
 The building also features 6, 000 sq m of solar panels and environmentally neutral paint.

 A central atrium is featured within the complex and makes maximum use of natural light.
-Each office area has a translucent roof panel made of toughened glass, allowing natural light to penetrate down to the ground floor.
+Each office area has a translucent roof panel made of toughened glass, which allows natural light to penetrate down to the ground floor.

 The facility also uses low-energy bulbs and light detection controllers, which are expected to provide savings of up to 70 per cent on lighting costs.